dayseanm04/Hospital-Network-Design-Project/design/07-HSRP-Gateway-Redundancy-Design-for-Hospital-Network.md

 - Active/standby roles are **intentionally alternated per VLAN** to:
   - Balance traffic load
   - Avoid a single access switch becoming a bottleneck
+  - If the active switch fails, the standby switch **automatically takes over** as the default gateway